Supporting African Labs

 It’s widely known that HIV infection is at epidemic proportions throughout Africa.
-Labs in highly affected countries are not only struggling with an overwhelming number of tests, but they’re struggling against a number of misdiagnoses.
-Initial testing alone often taxes an African lab’s resources, which makes retesting even more difficult.
-Keeping test records straight on top of this often feels like an insurmountable task.
+Supporting African Labs is necessary.
+Labs in highly affected countries struggle with an overwhelming number of tests.
+They also struggle with a number of misdiagnoses.
+Initial testing alone often taxes an African lab’s resources making retesting even more difficult.
+Keeping test records straight with these challenges often feels like an insurmountable task.
 Unfortunately, this means the public suffers, children in particular.

 Many Africa labs in Ethiopia were greatly in need of better equipment to help with the workload and organize medical records in order to give more accurate and timely results for HIV/AIDS relief.
 It turned out there was a solution.